LUXROBO/pymodi/CONTRIBUTING.md

 If you are proposing a feature:

 -   Explain in detail how it would work.
--   Keep the scope as narrow as possible, to make it easier to implement.
+-   Keep the scope as narrow as possible to make it easier to implement.
--   Remember that this is a volunteer-driven project, and that contributions are welcome :)
+-   Remember that this is a volunteer-driven project and that contributions are welcome :)

 Getting Ready for PyMODI Contribution